On this page

 General Prohibitions: Information on General Prohibitions under the EAR is located here.
 Application of the applicability of these General Prohibitions is based on a combination of factors.
 These include: classification of the commodity, destination, end-user, end-use and conduct.

 Restricted Parties: You may not export to parties listed on the US government’s restricted parties lists, and should be screening against these prior to export.
 There is a consolidated screening list provided by the U.S. government at export.gov at no charge that can be used for screening.
+Additionally, there are specific restrictions on export to military end-users and military intelligence end-users.

 Deemed Exports: Release of controlled technology to foreign persons in the U.S. is “deemed” to be an export to the person’s country or countries of nationality and is found in 734.2(b) of the EAR, which you can read about under the Export Administration Regulations on the BIS website.